The NYU Game Center Open Library

-The NYU Game Center Open Library is a two branch library with a growing collection of over 2,000 digital and non-digital games.
-The library supports the Game Center’s undergraduate and graduate coursework by promoting game literacy, critical examination of play, and community engagement through hands-on access to the design history of games.
+The NYU Game Center Open Library is one of the biggest game collections in the world with a growing collection of over 2,000 digital and non-digital games.
+The library supports the Game Center’s undergraduate and graduate coursework, promoting game literacy, critical examination of play, and community engagement through hands-on access to the design history of games.

 Brooklyn, NY 11201